-Veterinary schools are accredited by the American Veterinary Medical Association, Council on Education.
+Veterinary schools are accredited by the authorized state veterinary board American Veterinary Medical Association, Council on Education.
 The schools listed below are arranged by size with the largest veterinary schools first, based on the number of graduating students per year.

 Notes: Tuition & fee amounts are for both Louisiana in-state residents and out of state students, unless noted otherwise.
 The tuition information displayed is an estimate, which we calculated based on historical data and should be solely used for informational purposes only.
-Please contact the respective veterinary school for information about the current school year.
+Please contact the respective veterinarian school for information about the current school year.

-Source: IPEDS Survey 2012-2015: Data obtained from the US Dept. of Education's Integrated Postsecondary Education Data System (IPEDS).
+Source: IPEDS Survey 2012-2020: Data obtained from the US Dept. of Education's Integrated Postsecondary Education Data System (IPEDS).
 Data may vary depending on school and academic year.